CyDefUnicorn/Illuminator/README.md

 # Illuminator

-Illuminator is a Python 3 based script that is designed to perform a comprehensive scan on a single IP using the tools that are listed below to save time when attempting to gather information on the specific host.
+Illuminator is a Python 3 based, OSCP inspired script that is designed to perform a comprehensive scan on a single IP using the tools that are listed below to save time when attempting to gather information on the specific host.
+As time goes by, I will update the script and add more features and capabilities.
+It's not perfect, but it's a start :)

 *Nmap*
 *Nikto*